MaSp005/deathmarkers/doc.md

 When a player finishes the level, an entry with `percentage = 100` is added.
 Although this is not a death in the sense of the word, it serves an analytical purpose for detecting if a given player (based on `userident`) has ended up beating the level, as well as discovering potential unintended secret ways.

+## Indexes

+To speed up queries for specific levels, the database also employs an index for every table:

+`CREATE INDEX IF NOT EXISTS format1index ON format1 (levelid);` `CREATE INDEX IF NOT EXISTS format1index ON format2 (levelid);`

 ## `userident`

 The `userident` is used to group together deaths from an individual player playing a specific level.
 This is anonymized in order to make grouping across levels difficult.